Last updated on: January 27, 2026

 - Determine the number of times a job can fail before being automatically disabled.

-- Disable / Enable your scheduled task
+- Disable or Enable your scheduled task:

-- Once you have your schedule set, click Save.
+- Once the schedule isset, click Save.

-Note: Times are in UTC time.
+Note: By default, times are in UTC time.

 Disable an Active Scheduled Task